html5rocks/www.html5rocks.com/content/tutorials/webcomponents/template/en/index.md

 <h2 id="toc-conclusion">Conclusion</h2>

 Remember when jQuery made working with DOM dead simple?
-The result was `querySelector()`/`querySelectorAll()` being added to platform.
+The result was `querySelector()`/`querySelectorAll()` being added to the platform.
 Obvious win, right?
 A library popularized fetching DOM with CSS selectors and standards later adopted it.
 It doesn't always work that way, but I *love* when it does.

 I think `<template>` is a similar case.
 It standardizes the way we do client-side